+5.5 Exposure D

-5.5 Exposure D: (See Section 2.10 for description.)
+(See Section 2.10.3 for description)

 For buildings located in Exposure D, the roof design as identified in the Design Tables (See Table 1) shall be upgraded to a higher level of resistance to wind.
-Under Exposure A & C the roof top wind speed shall be increased by 20 mph from the basic wind speed from the wind map.
-(See Attachment II.)
-Under these conditions a building roof located in a 90 mph wind zone would be upgraded to 110 mph.
+Under Exposure C the roof top wind speed shall be increased by 20 mph (9m/s) from the basic wind speed from the wind map.
+(See Attachment II) Under these conditions a building roof located in a 90 mph (40m/s) wind zone would be upgraded to 110 mph (49m/s).
 Installation shall follow all of the requirements for the higher design wind.

-5.6 Importance Factor: (See Section 2.17 for description)
+5.6 Importance Factor

-For buildings fitting category III or IV as per Section 2.17, the applicable roof system design as identified in the Design Tables (See Table 1) shall be upgraded to a higher level of resistance to wind.
-The roof top wind speed shall be increased by 20 mph from the basic wind speed from the wind map.
+For buildings fitting Category III or IV as per Section 2.17, the applicable roof system design as identified in the Design Tables (See Table 1) shall be upgraded to a higher level of resistance to wind.
+The roof top wind speed shall be increased by 20 mph (9m/s) from the basic wind speed from the wind map.
 (See Attachment II.)
-Under these conditions a building roof located in a 90 mph wind zone would be upgraded to 110 mph etc. Installation shall follow all of the requirements for the higher design wind.
+Under these conditions a building roof located in a 90 mph (40m/s) wind zone would be upgraded to 110 mph (49m/s), etc. Installation shall follow all of the requirements for the higher design wind.